By Kerrey Brennan

 Like any profession, nurses want their skillset and specialty to be in high demand.
 When it comes to travel nursing, that’s how you gain job security, a higher salary, and more options when it comes to choosing your assignment.
 Also, once you acquire at least one year of experience in a high-demand specialty, your chance of getting hired for great travel healthcare assignments increases even more.

-So, which specialties are currently in high demand?
-Here are some of the top high-demand specialties for travel nurses in 2020.
+So, which nursing specialties are the highest in demand?
+Here are some of the most in-demand specialties for travel nurses in 2020.

 Operating room nurse continues to be a highly sought-after specialty at facilities nationwide.
 Because of that (and the fact that surgery is generally a hospital’s largest source of revenue), it’s also one of the highest-paid specialties for travel nurses.

 Three categories typically fall under OR nursing:

 - Circulating nurses care for patients before and after a procedure, and also document throughout a surgical case.

 - Scrub nurses assist surgeons during procedures.